oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 All of section 2.2 of {{RFC8693}} applies.
 In addition, the following applies to specification that conform to this specification.

 * Returned authorization grant MUST be audienced to the requested authorization server.
-This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce missuse and to prevent clients from presenting their (for other use cases intented) access tokens as asseration.
+This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce missuse and to prevent clients from presenting their access tokens as an authorization grant to an authorization server in a different domain.

-* Response authorization grant MAY be audienced to multiple Authorization Servers if federation happens to multiple trust boundaries.
-The authors of this specification reccomended that only one audience is used to prevent Authorization Server B to abuse and present the token to Authorization Server C.
+* The returned authorization grant MAY be audienced to multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
+It is RECOMMENDED that only one audience is used to prevent an authorization server in one domain from presenting the client's authorization grant to another authorization in another trust domain.
+For example, this will prevent the authorization server in Domain B from presenting the authorization grant it received from the client in Domain A to the authorization server for Domain C.

 ### Example